oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 In Cloud Shell, download the SDK to a directory named `oci`.
 Unzip the SDK into the `oci` directory.

-1. In the upper-right corner of the Oracle Cloud Infrastructure Console, click the **Developer tools** icon, and then select **Cloud Shell** icon to open Cloud Shell.
+1. To open Cloud Shell, in the upper-right corner of the Oracle Cloud Infrastructure Console, click the **Developer tools** icon, and then select **Cloud Shell**.

-    When you first open Cloud Shell, you are in your home directory; for example, `/home/jody_glove`.
+    When you first open Cloud Shell, your current directory is your home directory; for example, `/home/jody_glove`.

 2. Make a directory named `oci`, give yourself `read/write/execute` permissions on it, and then switch to it.